willdickson/camera_mlx90640_firmware/README.md

 # camera_mlx90640_firmware

-Circuitpython firmware which collects image form MLX90640 thermal camera and sends it back to the host pc via USB/Serial.
+Circuitpython firmware which collects images from MLX90640 thermal camera and sends it back to the host pc via USB/Serial.
 (In development)

 ## Firmware Installation